IRELAND WEATHER: Met Eireann weather forecast for Ireland for the coming days

 The weather forecast for Ireland for the coming days for Ireland from Met Eireann is for the weather to gradually turn more unsettled to end this week and through the weekend, with spells of rain and drizzle along with breezy conditions at times.

-Mainly dry on Thursday night with long clear spells, though it will turn cloudier towards morning.
+Mainly dry on tonight with long clear spells, though it will turn cloudier towards morning.
 Lowest temperatures of 0 to 4 degrees, coldest early in the night, with frost and ice patches developing.
 Some patchy mist and fog will develop also in light to moderate southerly winds.

 It will become generally cloudy on Friday with a good deal of dry weather, though patchy light rain and drizzle will push into western areas in the morning and spread eastwards through the day.
 Highest temperatures 9 to 12 degrees in moderate to fresh southwest winds.